 At the age of 13 Mathis began taking lessons with Connie Cox, a San Francisco music teacher, paying for his training by working in the Cox home.
 Mathis studied with Cox for the next six years, receiving voice training in classical music including opera.

 Mathis was also a star basketball player, high jumper, and track and field athlete at George Washington High School in San Francisco.
-In 1954 he enrolled at San Francisco State University on an athletic scholarship with the intention of becoming an English and physical education instructor.
-While there he broke the University of San Francisco and later basketball great Bill Russell’s high jump record.
+In 1954, he enrolled at San Francisco State College on an athletic scholarship with the intention of becoming an English and physical education instructor.
+While there he set a new high jump record.

 Fame, however, quickly came the following year.
 Columbia Records Vice President Mitch Miller then persuaded Mathis to focus on romantic jazz ballads.
-In late 1956 he recorded his first hit, “Wonderful!
+In late 1956, he recorded his first hit, “Wonderful!
 Wonderful!” which sold more than a million records.
 It was soon followed by “It’s Not for Me to Say.”
 MGM Studios signed Mathis to sing that song in the 1957 film Lizzie.
 Shortly afterwards 20th Century Fox contracted Mathis to sing in its film A Certain Smile.
-Before the year ended Mathis recorded two other hits, “Chances Are” and “The Twelfth of Never,” and appeared on The Ed Sullivan Show.
-The national exposure on television and in films ensured stardom for the performer critics now called “the velvet voice.”
-In 1958 Mathis achieved another distinction.
+Before the year ended, Mathis recorded two other hits, “Chances Are” and “The Twelfth of Never,” and appeared on The Ed Sullivan Show.
+The national exposure on television and in films ensured stardom for the performer who critics called “the velvet voice.”
+In 1958, Mathis achieved another distinction.
 His Johnny’s Greatest Hits album was the first greatest hits album released in the music industry.
-It would over time become one of the bestselling albums for Columbia Records.
+Over time, it became one of the bestselling albums for Columbia Records.

 Johnny Mathis continues to be an active recording and performing artist.
-He has sold more than 350 million records and albums over his career.
+He has sold more than 350 million records and albums.
 Mathis, who survived prostate cancer after surgery in 2005, lives in Hollywood Hills, California.